ludoro/Matlab_project/README.md

 ## 3D

-Given a polygon in the space and a parallelepiped, we need to understand if the polygon "cuts" the polygon, if that is the case, we need to divide the cut sections in subsections.
+Given a polygon in the space and a parallelepiped, we need to understand if the polygon "cuts" the parallelepiped.
+If that is the case, we need to divide the cut sections in subsections.
 As before, images:

 ![img](https://i.imgur.com/ojKxKJX.png)
 ![img](https://i.imgur.com/nHrkpJS.png)